FuseFairy/DiscordBot-BardGPT/README.md

    * F12 for console
    * Session: Go to Application → Cookies → `__Secure-1PSID`.
 Copy the value of that cookie.

-4. Start run your bot, hosted locally or on a server.
+3. Start run your bot, hosted locally or on a server.

    -> Recommended Free Servers: [fly.io](https://fly.io/)

+4. Use `!bardupload` prefix command to set your session.

 ## Credits
 * Bard - [https://github.com/dsdanielpark/Bard-API/tree/main](https://github.com/dsdanielpark/Bard-API/tree/main)